4.9-Stars

 How do I properly dispose of an old smoke alarm?

 Dispose of old smoke alarms in your outside trash.
-If possible, remove batteries first before throwing them away to ensure they can’t potentially trigger false alarms in the garbage.
+Remove batteries before throwing them away to ensure they can’t potentially trigger false alarms in the garbage.

 Related Articles